Woman found dead, husband rescued in Zion National Park

 Along with the park service, the Washington County Sheriff's Office and the Utah Office of the Medical Examiner are investigating the woman's death.

-The Narrows is one of the most popular area in Zion, according to the park service.
-However, hiking it requires people to walk in the Virgin River, which in some areas is only 20 to 30 feet wide.
+The Narrows is one of the most popular areas in Zion, according to the park service.
+However, hiking it requires people to walk in the Virgin River, which in some places is only 20 to 30 feet wide.
 Depending on the time of year, the park service explains on its website, the Virgin River can "range from ankle deep to full swims."

 "Flash flooding and hypothermia are constant dangers," the park service writes.